Easy Homemade Chili

 One of my favorite things about making my own chili is it gives me total control over what I’ll be eating.
 I use red bell peppers and a jalapeño in this recipe, but you can change things up to suit your own taste once you have the basics down.
 You can adjust the heat levels, the spices add, and even beans you use.

-Ground beef, peppers, and onions on wooden spatula above chili pot.
+Ground beef, and dice peppers and onions on wooden spatula above a pot of the same mix.

 Does chili have beans?